papivot/pace-docs/Docker fundamentals.md

 Successfully built 414d93beb557
 Successfully tagged k8soper:0.0.1
 ```
-Look at the above output and try to understand how each operation relates to instructions provided in the Dockerfile.
+Look at the above output and try to understand how each operations (steps) relates to relevant instructions provided in the Dockerfile.
 In this example, the final output is an image with an ID of **414d93beb557** and a tag of **k8soper:0.0.1**.
 This can be verified by the following command -

 >`sudo docker images`